MIMICLab/MIMICLab.github.io/index.md

 landing-title: 'Multimodal Interactive Machine Intelligence Center'
 show_tile: false
 ---
-Passionate students interested in developing next-level AI systems capable of mimicking all kinds of human behavior.
+Looking for passionate students interested in developing next-level AI systems capable of mimicking all kinds of human behavior.

-Join us and be the change you want to see.
+Be the change you want to see.